 Banking and fintech services are strictly regulated by local regulators or governmental bodies and vary widely across jurisdictions.
 Regulatory frameworks refer to various aspects: licensing requirements, regulations with a focus on increasing minimum capital requirements, holdings of high-quality liquid assets, decreasing bank leverage, regulating high-risk financial products to protect consumers, or establishing credit loss accounting standards, etc.

-If you plan to develop a neobank, be ready that complying with the regulatory requirements will be one of the most vital aspects, both at the foundation stage and in an ongoing capacity.
+If you plan to develop a neobank, be ready that complying with the regulatory requirements will be one of the most vital aspects, both at the foundation prod and in an ongoing capacity.

 Financial industry is the most frequent target for cybercrimes as risks are really high.
 Any successful attack can lead to loss of money and confidential data, let alone trust and loyalty of your customers.